This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Cook the liquid down until thick and syrupy.

 Voilà: you have a perfect jam with no pectin!
 The finished jam can easily be canned and sealed and will be shelf-stable.
 Or you can just leave it in the fridge (I love to use these cute Weck jars)!
 I can’t wait to hear all the delicious ways you love to use this jam!
-My favorites ways to serve (in no particular order) are:
+My favorite ways to serve (in no particular order) are:

 - On a charcuterie board with multiple other munchies (just like the pictures in this post)